m-reza-rahman/jakartaee-azure/paas/README.md

 </plugin>
 ```

-* It is now time to run the application.
-Go to Right click the application -> Run As -> Run on Server.
+* It is now time to deploy and run the application on Azure.
+Right click the application -> Run As -> 'Maven build...'.
+Enter the name as 'Deploy to Azure'.
+Enter the goals as 'azure-webapp:deploy'.
+Hit run.

 Make sure to choose WildFly as the server going forward.
 Just accept the defaults and wait for the application to finish running.
 * Once the application runs, Eclise will open it up in a browser.
 The application is available at [http://localhost/javaee-cafe](http://localhost/javaee-cafe).

 * Once the application starts, you can test the REST service at the URL: http://[your public IP]/javaee-cafe/rest/coffees or via the JSF client at http://[your public IP]/javaee-cafe/index.xhtml.